roc-lang/roc/FAQ.md

 around monads will inevitably follow, along with corresponding cultural changes.
 (See Scala for example.)
 Culturally, to support HKP is to take a side, and to decline to support it is also to take a side.

-Given this, language designers have three options:
+Given this, languages have three options:

 - Have HKP and have Monad in the standard library.
 Embrace them and build a culture and ecosystem around them.
 - Have HKP and don't have Monad in the standard library.
 An alternate standard library built around monads will inevitably emerge, and both the community and ecosystem will divide themselves along pro-monad and anti-monad lines.